 Personal loans

-Personal loans typically unsecured installment loans.
-Companies lend you a lump sum and you repay it, plus interest and fees, over a set period.
-The loan amount, loan term, interest rate, and amount you receive will depend primarily on your income and credit profile.
+Personal loans are typically unsecured installment loans.
+Companies lend you a lump sum, and you repay it, plus interest and fees, over a set period.
+The loan amount, loan term, interest rate, and amount you receive depend primarily on your income and credit profile.

-In general, loan amounts range from under $1,000 to over $100,000, and loan terms range from one to seven years or more.
-For example, Lightstream lets you take out a 12-year personal loan to pay for home improvements.
+- Loan amounts and repayment terms: Generally, loan amounts can range from under $1,000 to over $100,000, and loan terms range from one to seven years or more.
+For example, Lightstream lets you take out a 20-year personal loan to pay for home improvements.

-The average APR on a 24-month personal loan was 12.33%, according to the Federal Reserve.
-APRs generally range from 5% to 36% at the time of publication, and origination fees (when charged) can be as high as 12% of the loan amount.
+- APRs: The average APR on a 24-month personal loan is 12.33%, according to the most recent data from the Federal Reserve.
+APRs generally range from 7% to 36%, and origination fees (when charged) can be as high as 12% of the loan amount.

 Home equity loans